deepgram-devs/video-chat/README.md

 #### Configure the settings

 Your application will need to know more about you before it can run.
-Copy the `.env-example` file into a new file named `.env` and edit this new file to reflect the settings you want to use:
+Copy the `.env-example` file into a new file named `.env`, and edit the new file to reflect the settings you want to use:

 - `PORT`: The port you wish to run the application on.
 Leaving this as port 3000